 Whenever you owe a debt you can’t pay, the organization or individual you owe will always try to collect.
 However, when it comes to collecting debts, the Internal Revenue Service has more power than most other creditors.
 Shortly after you fail to pay your debt, the IRS can begin the collection process by filing a federal tax lien against you.

-This lien allows the IRS to begin seizing your assets, which are liquidated and used to pay the amount you owe.
-If you have a Las Vegas tax lien or tax lien elsewhere, it will also be detrimental to your finances in other ways, lowering your credit score and making it difficult to take out new loans.
+This lien allows the IRS to begin seizing your assets.
+These assets are subsequently liquidated and used to pay the amount you owe.
+If you have a Las Vegas tax lien or tax lien elsewhere, it will also be detrimental to your finances in other ways.
+It lowers your credit score and makes it difficult to take out new loans.

 What Is a Las Vegas Tax Lien?

 As soon as the IRS realizes that you have an unpaid tax debt, they will send you a written notice in the mail.
 This notice will include the amount you owe, as well as any penalties or interest the IRS has added to your debt.
 The notice will also demand that you pay the full amount immediately.
 If you don’t pay what you owe by the specified date, the IRS will become more aggressive about collection.

 When the IRS decides to begin collecting, they will file a Notice of Federal Tax Lien, which is a document that lets the public know that you owe a debt to the federal government.
 Las Vegas tax lien secures the government’s interest in your property until you pay the debt you owe.
 This lien attaches to all of your property, including your home, vehicles, and any securities you own.